13 Surprise Box Office Smash Hit Movies

 Crouching Tiger, Hidden Dragon

-The story takes place in South Africa where extraterrestrial refugees have been stuck for 28 years.
+The story takes place in South Africa, where extraterrestrial refugees remain stuck for 28 years.
 One man figures out how to tap into their technology, and the government is not too happy about it.

-Emma Stone starred in this movie with Michael Cera and Jonah Hill.
+Emma Stone starred in this movie with Michael Cera, Ed Helms, and Jonah Hill.
 Superbad is a teenager movie about getting alcohol as an underage boy and scoring with chicks.

 Little Miss Sunshine

 Released in seven theaters, Little Miss Sunshine became a sleeper hit movie.
 It took off and generated half a million dollars in its first week, making a total of 200 million with plenty of Academy Award nominations and wins.